JWST's PEARLS: TN J1338-1942 -- I. Extreme jet triggered star-formation in a $z=4.11$ luminous radio galaxy: Summary and future prospects

 \section{Summary and future prospects}

 We have used JWST/NIRCam to study the resolved rest-frame optical properties of the $z=4.11$ high-redshift radio galaxy TNJ1338.
-Our results are summarized as follows: \begin{itemize} \item Deep NIRCam imaging confirms the clear presence of a bright galaxy core in the South of the emission.
+Our results are summarized as follows: \begin{itemize} \item Deep NIRCam imaging confirms the clear presence of a bright galaxy core in the South of the emission region.
 We observe significant variation in the $F300M - F335M$ colour (a proxy for \ewha) across the associated jet-aligned emission, with enhanced emission line contribution associated with the Northern luminous radio lobe and the fainter Southern jet.

 \item JWST's unique combination of resolution and sensitivity allow us to study the detailed rest-frame optical properties of the jet-aligned emission and host galaxy for the first time.
-Resolved SED modelling incorporating both a range of stellar population assumptions and radiative shock models reveal that the emission closest to the jet is likely dominated by shocks, surrounded by an extremely young burst of star-formation.
+Resolved SED modelling incorporating both a range of stellar population assumptions and shock models reveal that the spectral energy distribution of the emission closest to the jet is best-fit by radiative shock models, surrounded by regions more consistent with an extremely young burst of star-formation.

 \item Thanks to the tight constraints on the rest-frame \ewha provided by our NIRCam medium-bands, we are able to constrain the mass-weighted ages of the star-formation associated with the jet activity to $t_{\textup{mass}} <4$ Myr, consistent with the expected lifetime of radio jets with the projected size observed in TNJ1338.
 Together, these new observations support the previously hypothesised physical picture of TNJ1338 being a massive galaxy undergoing significant obscured AGN activity that is powering the luminous radio jets, which are themselves driving radiatively driven shocks and extensive recent star-formation in its wake.
+However, additional detailed spectroscopic observations are required to conclusively confirm this scenario.

 \item Under the assumption that all of the jet aligned emission is dominated by stellar populations, the total current SFR estimated ranges from $\log_{10}(\text{SFR}/\text{M}_{\odot}\,\text{yr}^{-1}) = 3.02^{+0.07}_{-0.06}$ to $\log_{10}(\text{SFR}/\text{M}_{\odot}\,\text{yr}^{-1}) = 3.21^{+0.06}_{-0.04}$ depending on the assumed dust attenuation law.
 Even conservatively excluding any region of the jet aligned optical emission that may be dominated by radiative shocks, the SFR attributed to the jet-triggered starburst amounts to at least $\sim500\,\text{M}_{\odot}\,\text{yr}^{-1}$ ($\sim5\times$ than previously estimated from rest-frame UV emission alone).